Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Our Approach:

-\textbf{Practical Implementation.} Equation \ref{privacy_obj} indicates the need to construct a new $D$ for each $x$ to estimate the JS divergence.
-To reduce costs, we search for a single $D$ for all images.
-The $D$ in this paper is a neural network dubbed the evaluation network, as DNNs are capable of approximating any function~\cite{uat1,uat2}.
-Intuitively, the underlying goal of Equation \ref{privacy_obj} is to encourage $D$ to output 1 for random noises and 0 for natural samples.
-Essentially, the evaluation network indeed quantifies the proportion of noise within $x^*$.
+\textbf{Practical Implementation.} Realizing Equation \ref{privacy_obj} entails constructing a new $D$ for each $x$ to estimate the JS divergence.
+Seeking efficiency, we search for a single $D$ for all images.
+We employ a neural network, dubbed the evaluation network, to serve this role, as DNNs are capable of approximating any function.
+The goal of Equation \ref{privacy_obj} is to encourage $D$ to output 1 for random noises and 0 for natural samples.
+Intuitively, the evaluation network in fact quantifies the proportion of noise within $x^*$.
 This inspires us to create training data-label pairs for the network in an interpolate manner, \ie, $( (1-r) \cdot t_1 + r \cdot t_2, r), r \sim U(0,1), t_1 \sim p, t_2 \sim q$, and these pairs are supplied into the network as supervised signals for training.
-Doing so enjoys that the monotonicity principle can be explicitly infused into the evaluation network.
+Doing so enjoys that the monotonicity principle can be explicitly instilled into the evaluation network.

 We train the evaluation network using TinyImageNet dataset~\cite{tinyimagenet} due to its wide range of common images (more training details can be found in Appendix \ref{leaving_detailed_settings}).
 Figure \ref{evaluation_network_nums1} shows the network's ability to predict noise ratios across mixed samples of random noise and natural images, showcasing strong cross-dataset generalization capabilities.
 Notably, it even delivers outstanding performance on significantly different datasets like SVHN (a dataset composed of digit images) \cite{svhn} and medical datasets including Path and Derma, further solidifying its wide-ranging applicability.
 We highlight that this network can be trained using publicly available, non-sensitive datasets like TinyImageNet, preventing privacy leaks.
 The abundance of public, non-private datasets makes it feasible for clients to have an evaluation network.
 In practical scenarios, clients can obtain the trained evaluation network from a trusted third party at no cost or train their own evaluation network using publicly available data.
 Moreover, the model has a compact size of approximately 1MB and requires less than 10 minutes of training time on a single GTX A10 GPU, making training cost manageable.
 In this paper, all clients share this trained evaluation network by default\footnote{We observe comparable defense effectiveness when clients train individual networks using public data.}.